-At the end of each spring term, the academic records of all students who are receiving or applying for federal financial aid will be reviewed.
+At the end of each spring term (or end of each term for students in programs a year or less in length or when approved on appeal), the academic records of all students who are receiving or applying for federal financial aid will be reviewed.
 Students who fail to make progress will be sent an email notifying them that they are no longer eligible to receive federal financial aid funds.
 The email will also indicate options for restoring eligibility.

 You can use the Academic Progress Self-Assessment guidelines to make an assessment of how you are meeting major components of the policy.

-Finally, UC employees as well as their spouses, domestic partners, and dependents receiving UC tuition remission are subject to a specific tuition remission satisfactory progress policy related to their eligibility for receiving that benefit.
-Though the remission progress policy mirrors the federal policy, there are some slight differences and a separate appeal process.
-Students may be deemed eligible for federal aid but not remission and vice versa.
+Finally, UC employees as well as their spouses, domestic partners, and dependents receiving UC tuition remission are subject the federal academic progress policy related to their eligibility for receiving that benefit.
+Because of slight differences in the programs, a student may be deemed eligible for federal aid but not remission and vice versa.

 REVISED POLICY: This revised policy went into full effect when students were reviewed at the conclusion of spring quarter 2012.
 All aid recipients for the 2011-12 academic year and applicants for 2012-13 and beyond were assessed for continued aid eligibility based on the above policy.
 Aid eligibility for 2011-12 and prior years was determined using the former policy.

 * You will need Adobe Acrobat Reader, a free download, to view and print this link.